Our Austrian Loden wool coat and our exceptional yak coat 🏔️🐃

 A (very) comfortable construction

-It's not a knit, but this fabric has a pleasant mechanical stretch : it doesn't have at all the stiffness of a classic woolen sheet, so much so that you'll want to wear it at home!
+It's not a knit, but this fabric has a pleasant mechanical stretch : it doesn't have the stiffness of a classic woolen cloth at all, so much so that you'll want to wear it at home!

 And to exploit the flexibility of this fabric, we chose a lightweight construction.

-No padding at shoulder level, and the bib between the lining and the yak is very light.
-To maintain maximum fluidity.
+No padding at the shoulders, and the plastron between the lining and the yak is very light.
+To keep maximum fluidity.

-The result ?
-It's a joy to wear it: the coat is fluid and sits softly on your shoulders, like a caress.
+The result?
+It’s a joy to wear: the coat is fluid and sits softly on your shoulders, like a caress.

 How to wear this yak coat?